XYCynthiaT/cv/content/project/HDL detector/index.md

 # slides: example
 ---

 High-density lipoproteins (HDLs) are nanosized (7 – 15 nm) particles released by the liver, small intestine, and other minor tissues in the body.
 Conventional image analysis software can be challenged by various image quality issues and can be unpredictable.
-Here we implemented the yolov7 convolutional neural network for HDL imaging using TEM and particle measurement.
+Here we implemented the yolov7 convolutional neural network for particle measurement on TEM images.